adrianocola/vogels-cache/README.md

 var vogelsCache = require('vogels-cache');
 vogelsCache.setRedisClient(redis);
 ```
-Then you can use Vogels-cache to create cacheable version of a Vogel model (the original Model will not be altered):
+Then you can use Vogels-cache to create cacheable version of a Vogels or Dynogels model (the original Model will not be altered):
 ```js
 var vogels = require('vogels');
 //do vogels setup